-The Government Finance Officers Association of the United States and Canada has awarded a Certificate of Achievement for Excellence in Financial Reporting (a "Certificate") to the County for its Comprehensive Annual Financial Report for the fiscal year ended December 31, 2005.
-A Certificate is valid for a period of one year only.
-The County believes its Comprehensive Annual Financial Report for the fiscal year ended December 31, 2006 continues to conform to the requirements necessary for the award of a Certificate.
+The Government Finance Officers Association of the United States and Canada ("GFOA") has awarded a Certificate of Achievement for Excellence in Financial Reporting (a "Certificate") to the County for its Comprehensive Annual Financial Report for the fiscal year ended December 31, 2006.
+A certificate is valid for a period of one year only.
+The County believes that its current comprehensive annual financial report continues to meet the certificate program's requirements and intends to submit it to GFOA to determine its eligibility for another certificate.